 Are green card holders living abroad eligible for Medicare and Social Security?

-While Medicare beneficiaries can get Medicare and Social Security.
-But most foreign healthcare facilities don’t accept Medicare coverage as a valid form of payment.
+While Medicare beneficiaries can get Medicare and Social Security, but most foreign healthcare facilities don’t accept Medicare coverage as a valid form of payment.
 Also, there may be consequences to your Social Security if you’re out of the United States for too long or in a country where benefit payments can’t be made.

 Are there other insurance options for new immigrants or green card holders not eligible for Medicare?